kondogen/DKNN/README.md

 # DKNN

-This is an archive of codes for paper "Impacts of subjective evaluations and use of existing travel modes on adoption of autonomous mobility-on-demand"
+This is an archive of codes for paper "Axial compressive capacity prediction and optimal design of circular UHPC-filled steel tube based on genetic algorithms optimized ANN "

 The data that support the findings of this study are available from the authors upon reasonable request.

 In this work we validate our Domain Knowledge Enhanced Neural Network approach for circular CFST columns axial load prediction.